 An interview can only be as good as the questions you ask.
 It is up to you to come up with great questions for the interview.
 Don’t go for interviews as a cheap way to produce content – do your homework.
 The better you do your job with great questions, the more high-profile people will be willing to work with you.

-And the many benefits of interviews should easily pay you back for the work you have to invest into great interviews.
+And the many benefits of interviews should easily pay you back for the work you have to invest in great interviews.